Technically accomplished true wireless earphones offering lush sound, but the price is high and intuitiveness isn't what it should be.

 Music also stops automatically when you take one of the earphones out of your ear – and there’s no way to disable this action.
 I found this rather annoying, since taking an earpiece out to hear a train announcement is still much simpler than trying to turn on the Transparent Hearing feature.

-Sennheiser Momentum True Wireless – Sound quality
+Sennheiser Momentum True Wireless sound quality – Exciting and engaging

 The Sennheiser Momentum True Wireless have 7mm dynamic drivers.
 Tiny drivers such as this often provide great sound quality, and these are up there with the Sony WF-1000X as one of the best-sounding earphones in this class.